oracle-livelabs/developer/rest-services-for-adb-appDevLive/secure-endpoints/secure-endpoints.md

 ## Introduction

-In this lab you will Securing the REST Endpoints you created in the previous lab.
+In this lab you will secure the REST endpoints you created in the previous lab.

 Estimated Lab Time: 10 minutes